sebapersson/PEtab.jl/docs/src/Beer_julia_import.md

 petabModel = readPEtabModel(pathYaml, verbose=true, jlFile=true, jlFilePath=pathJuliaFile)
 ```

 From now on the model can be used in the same manner as any model imported from an SBML-file.
-Please see the other tutorials to see how `petabModel` can be used to calculate the cost, gradient or hessian of the problem.
+Please see the tutorial for the [Beer model](@ref Beer_tut) to see how the `petabModel` can be used to calculate the cost, gradient or hessian for an ODE parameter estimation problem.